k3b/geo2url/README.md

 # 🌍📷 Photos Nearby for Android

-Show Photos from commons.wikimedia.org that that are near a given geo-location in a webbrowser.
+Show Photos from commons.wikimedia.org that are near a given geo-location in a webbrowser.

 ## Uscase: